shurloc/shurloc-site-tools/README.md

 and does not expose raw visitor UUIDs.
 Once a visitor has been linked to an account, its history is available through the customer report.

+The Customer Tools **Carts** tab links the Last Activity value for a registered customer to that customer's Journeys.
+A guest Last Activity value is linked when its WooCommerce cart has been correlated with a Journey visitor.
+Each link opens the visitor's Journeys in the 30 local-calendar-day period ending on the cart's estimated activity date.
+An uncorrelated guest value remains plain text.

+### WooCommerce Cart Correlation

+After an accepted cart-add or cart-remove event is recorded, Journey creates or reuses a random token in the WooCommerce session.
+Journey stores only its SHA-256 hash in the cart-link table.
+The cart report hashes the token read from the stored WooCommerce session and uses the most recently observed matching link to resolve the Journey visitor.
+The raw token and its hash are not exposed in the report URL or rendered output.

 ### Retention

 The retention policy has separate scopes for raw events, anonymous history,